scorcism/brainstem/readme.md

-# Note - Chrome Extension
+# Brainstem - Chrome Extension

 Save links and highlighted text with a simple right-click.